 An initial report is a filing which provides additional information to the Secretary of State after the formation articles have been filed.

-When and if an initial report is required varies state to state and entity to entity, but in general it is a separate filing with additional information which can be filing concurrently with the formation articles, or is required within a certain time period following the formation.
+When and if an initial report is required varies from state to state and entity to entity.
+Generally, it is a separate filing with additional information that can be filed concurrently with the formation articles or is required within a certain time period following the formation.
 For example, in Nevada you can file the initial report, called an “Initial List” when you file the formation articles for an LLC or corporation.
-It asks for the manager(s) or member(s) of the LLC, depending on management structure, and their address.
+An Initial Report asks for the manager(s) or member(s) of the LLC, depending on management structure, and their address.
 For a corporation, the initial list asks for the director(s) and officer(s) as well as their address.
 You may also need to include the Registered Agents name and address.

 What is the process for filing initial reports?